About

 Jerwood Prize Award Crafts Council London UK 2003

-Jerwood Applied Arts Prize: Textiles
+• Jerwood Arts Prize: Textiles

-Vlieseline Fine Art Textile Award
+Vlieseline Fine Art Textile Prize

-Arts Council England
+Arts Council England Project Award

 Winchester School of Art Research Award

-Southampton University Research Award
+University of Southampton Research Award

-University for the Creative arts Research Grant
+University for the Creative Arts Research Grant

 • V&A Museum